-The Authority accepts Halcrow's recommendation that the item is prudent.
+For the Draft report, the Authority accepted Halcrow's recommendation that the item is prudent.
 However, there was insufficient information provided for Halcrow to determine the efficiency of the item.
 The Authority has applied a 10% saving to sampled items for which there was insufficient information.
+The Authority proposes no change to the Draft Report conclusions.
 Item 5: Neville Hewitt Weir - LBD/5 - Replace Hydraulic System

-This activity involves a replacement of the hydraulic system at Neville Hewitt Weir.
+SunWater submitted this activity involves a replacement of the hydraulic system at Neville Hewitt Weir.
 Expenditure of \$377,000 (\$248,000 direct cost) is proposed in 2020-21.